JanHerca/urantiapedia/output/wikijs/article/Carolyn_Kendall/On_the_Brink_of_The_Most_Amazing.md

 Roxy Allesandro, a television writer and producer, dramatically portrayed for the audience the conditions and climate of the broadcast media in 1983: “The net­works control the programs.
 They all think alike; they are all motivated by ratings and commercial profits.
 What gets on TV?
 Things that don't rock the boat....
 When I was turned onto *The Urantia Book,* I wanted to get God on TV There is no God-consciousness in TV—spiritual values are rarely allowed in the script.
 If some­how an uplifting idea got into a script, and it failed, the writer would never work again.”
 She spoke of the read­ers in Hollywood who long to transform the media.
 “We have the responsibility to go out and break the silence about God on this world!”
 “This is the time to train ourselves, hone our skills, write better stories and lyr­ics, and to put God into our work.”
 Eight years later, in 1991, Roxy and her husband Vincent Ventola wrote for TV's “Sunday Dinner”, one of the first sitcoms to have an attractive, outspoken lead character who pro­moted faith in God.
 Roxy's personal spiritual journey was later dramatized in a cable TV movie and in Connie Chung interviews.
 She, Vince and their baby lost their battle with AIDS in the early 1990s.

-John VanOrsdell, an author of science fiction nov­els and articles, led a workshop on the media at the Allenberry conference (1984).
+John Van Orsdell, an author of science fiction nov­els and articles, led a workshop on the media at the Allenberry conference (1984).
 Among the conclusions reached by his group were: When spreading ideas via fiction, TV, movies and music, concentrate on one idea only.
 Don't introduce too many concepts.
 The public is not ready for anything too complex.

 TV has a voracious appetite—lots of time to fill. *The Urantia Book* and the movement were depicted last year on the late night show, Strange Universe.
 As often happens, the book was linked with space aliens and the so-called Roswell event.
 Except for the balanced com­ments by Los Angeles interviewees, the show would have devolved into sensationalism.
 Urantia Founda­tion reported an increase in book sales after the show aired-3,000 more English books for the month than usual.